mmatschiner/tutorials/bayesian_species_tree_inference/README.md

 * Then, save the file using "Save As" in BEAUti's "File" menu and name it "starbeast.xml".

-* Before we analyze file "starbeast.xml" with BEAST2, we still need to make small adjustments to the file.
+* Before we analyze file `starbeast.xml` with BEAST2, we still need to make small adjustments to the file.
 This is because for some reason, BEAUti writes a parameter for the population size to the file and also places operators and a prior density on this parameter, even though we specified to use a constant population size.
 As a result, the prior probability would change throughout the MCMC analysis without any impact on the likelihood, which massively increases the number of iterations required to reach stationarity.
 Thus, we'll completely remove this parameter from the BEAST2 input file.
 To do so, open the file in a text editor find the following line on which the parameter is introduced, and delete the line:

 		<parameter id="constPopMean.Species" lower="0.0" name="stateNode">1.0</parameter>